Funerals

 • Devote at least one hour, in those days, to read the stewan and bhajan.

-The closing rites during the Funeral
+The closing rites during the Jain Funeral Service

 The Cremation in Jain Funeral:

-• They do not throw residues into rivers because they pollute the water.
-Thus, they make a small pit in the ground and place remains to keep the remains and salt spilling on all sides so that everything should resolve easily, ’Top 5 things you should know about Jain Funerals. ’
+• Thus, they make a small pit in the ground.
+And a place remains to keep the remains and salt spilling on all sides.
+As a result, everything should resolve easily.’Top 5 things you should know about Jain Funerals. ’

 • These communications are clicks that are being read by guests who would like to speak.